nasa/ogma/ogma-cli/README.md

 issue tracker, and to use Ogma to build applications or in your own research and let us know about your results.

+We kindly ask users not to send PRs to this project.
+Instead, please document the bugs you find or other suggestions as issues and we will make the necessary changes.

 # Acknowledgements
 <sup>[(Back to top)](#table-of-contents)</sup>